What Causes Autism in Children?

 The cause of ASD is not known.
-Scientists believe that it is caused by a combination of genetic factors (something you are born with) and environmental factors.
-What is certain is that parents are not to blame!
-Vaccines have also been ruled out as a cause.
+Scientists believe it is caused by both genetic and environmental factors.
+Vaccines do not cause autism.
+It is also not caused by parenting.

-- Repetitive or unusual movements, such as hand-flapping or rocking
+- Repetitive or unusual movements such as hand-flapping or body rocking

-- Limited gestures, such as pointing or waving
+- Less use of gestures, such as pointing or waving

 - Repetitive or unusual language

-- Unusual interests with certain objects or topics
+- Unusual interests or fixations with certain objects or topics

 - Difficulty with changes in routine

-- Unusual response to sound, touch and taste (such as difficulty with loud sounds, not wanting to be touched, or dislike of certain textures in foods)
+- Unusual response to sound, touch and taste.
+This can include trouble with loud sounds, not wanting to be touched, or dislike of certain textures of foods.

 - Sleep problems

-There are several signs in young children that suggest that they need to be evaluated for autism.
-These include the following:
+There are several signs in young children that suggest they should be evaluated for autism.
+These include:

 - Lack of eye contact